-Expand the labour market
+Expanding the labour market

-As we discussed in our last post, many people move overseas to improve their career prospects.
-Thanks to an effect known as the ‘immigration surplus’, they boost the host country’s economy at the same time.
-By expanding the workforce, immigrants increase the level of output which is one of the main drivers of economic growth.
+Many people move overseas to improve their career prospects.
+Thanks to an effect known as the ‘immigration surplus,’ they boost the host country’s economy at the same time.
+How well immigrants blend into the host country’s labour force is directly proportional to their economic contribution to the growth of the nation.

 Introducing new skills

-A significant impact
+Making a significant impact

-To put the positive contribution of immigrants into perspective, let’s stick with the US as a case study.
-According to a report by the National Academy of Sciences called ‘The Economic and Fiscal Consequences of Immigration’, immigrants contributed $2 trillion to the US economy in 20162.
-That benefits everyone who lives in the US, both those who were born there and those who arrived from other countries.
+Here’s a question that is often debated: is immigration a net benefit to the host country?
+To put the positive contribution of immigrants into perspective, let us refer to the US as a case study.
+According to a report by the National Academy of Sciences called The Economic and Fiscal Consequences of Immigration, immigrants contributed $2 trillion to the US economy in 2016.

 While all nations follow a sovereign method to manage immigration, the benefits of migration for a host country are most apparent when employing a mix of measures that are both productive and legal to contribute to the growth of the country.
 Encouraging regional mobility will reduce skill gaps and provide broader development goals for destination countries.